 Reduce runoff and trap pollutants with a healthy yard!
 Use care when gardening to protect streams, rivers, lakes, estuaries, and coastal waters.

-Fertilizer labels always display three numbers in the same order, (i.e., 10-6-4).
+Fertilizer labels always display three numbers in the same order, (for example, 10-6-4).
 They represent the percent by weight of three important nutrients:

 - Nitrogen (N)—for green, leafy growth.